AMLResearchProject/all-detection-system-2019/.github/ISSUE_TEMPLATE/feature-proposal.md

 ---
-name: Feature request
+name: Feature Proposal
-about: Please complete this form for all feature requests
+about: Please complete this form for all feature proposals
 title: ''
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
+**Is your feature proposal related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe the solution you'd like to submit**
 A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**